tracid56/esx_coronergate/README.md

 First, the initial Jounal script was made by GTAVTRP: https://github.com/GTAVFTRP/journal/ Thanks to them for sharing!

-I just add Hacking fonction and modify the preview.
+I add Hacking fonction and modify the preview.

 Contributor: **Poro#9494**